Harvey aid passes House but expected to get political in the Senate

-But as the bill moves to the Senate, it is quickly becoming a negotiating tool for controversial must-pass legislation.
+And as the bill moved to the Senate, it quickly became a negotiating tool for controversial must-pass legislation.

-Knowing the urgency needed and the difficulty of voting against disaster relief, Republican leadership plans to attach an increase to the debt ceiling when the bill arrives in the Senate, putting conservatives who oppose lifting the borrowing limit without budgetary reforms and guarantees of reduced government spending in a difficult place: Vote against disaster relief or turn their back on principled opposition to increased government spending.
+At a meeting with President Donald Trump today, Republican and Democratic Congressional leaders agreed to attach a three-month debt limit increase and a three-month extension of government funding to the Harvey aid package.
+The move averts a potential government shutdown at the end of the fiscal year on September 30 but puts conservatives in a difficult position: Vote against disaster relief or turn their back on principled opposition to increased government spending.

-Further complicating efforts are the Democrats, eight of whom are needed to pass the measure in the Senate, who are demanding a short, three-month extension of the debt limit to provide the U.S. Treasury room to pay the nation's bills.
-That would force the Republicans to vote on another politically treacherous increase at the end of this year while GOP leaders would like to increase the limit until after next year's midterm elections.
+"In the meeting, the President and Congressional leadership agreed to pass aid for Harvey, an extension of the debt limit, and a continuing resolution both to December 15, all together.
+Both sides have every intention of avoiding default in December and look forward to working together on the many issues before us," Senate Democratic Leader Chuck Schumer and House Democratic Leader Nancy Pelosi wrote in a joint statement.

+Conservatives have long opposed lifting the borrowing limit without budgetary reforms and guarantees of reduced government spending.
+And few on the Hill like an extension of government funding at current levels because it doesn't account for needs that have changed over the year.

+Three Republicans are so opposed to government spending that they voted against Harvey disaster aid.
+Reps.
+Justin Amash, Andy Biggs, and Thomas Massie were the lone "no" votes in the House.

-The inclusion of the debt ceiling hike into the House bill puts conservatives in a difficult spot.
+The inclusion of the debt ceiling hike into the House bill puts conservatives, especially those from Texas, in a difficult spot.
 None more so than Sen. Ted Cruz, R-Texas, a vocal opponent of lifting the ceiling who also supports disaster relief for his own home state.

 Cruz wouldn’t say if he’d support Harvey funding combined with the debt ceiling.